aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 who the current user is.

-One solution to this problem is to create another API hook that returns the current user and then fetch that information when the app mounts.
+One solution to this problem is to create another API hook that returns the current user and then fetches that information when the app mounts.
 However, since the request would be asynchronous, our app would momentarily have no current user.
 This would cause it to briefly render in a 'not-logged-in' state and then re-render when the current user was